本文へスキップします。

 (1) Governance

 To promote sustainability management, our Group established the Sustainability Promotion Office and the Sustainability Committee in June 2021.
-At the center of our Group, the Sustainability Promotion Office plans and promotes measures involving sustainability management.
+At the enter of our Group, the Sustainability Promotion Office plans and promotes measures involving sustainability management.
 The Sustainability Committee is chaired by the Representative Director, President & CEO and selects members from Internal Directors and Executive Officers.
 It functions as a meeting body that discusses and shares sustainability management-related policies and measures, and executes decisions without delay across the Group.
 It also makes proposals on key measures and issues progress reports to the Management Conference and the Board of Directors.

 (2) Strategy